Cloodot

 4. Review and import

-Review your settings and click Import to start.
-You'll see real-time progress showing:
+Review your settings and click Import.
+Real-time progress shows:

 • Processed — Total rows handled so far